Since government spending is a long, complex process and not an event that occurs at a single point in time,

 government spending cuts.

-the set of events (2001–2023) that altered the expected path of U.S. defense expenditure.
-Using cross-sectional
+events (2001–2023) that altered the expected path of U.S. defense expenditure.
+Second we

 We construct regional income distributions using "Generalized Pareto Interpolation" and use them to build